vonajs/vona/packages-docs/guide/essentials/api/dto.md

 |openapi|Metadata related to Swagger/Openapi|
 |fields|Define Fields options|

-- independent: If the Controller Action references an dto, the dto is automatically exported to Swagger/Openapi.
+- independent: If the Controller Action references an dto, the dto will be automatically output to Swagger/Openapi.
 If `independent: true` is specified, the dto will always be output to Swagger/Openapi

 ### 1. Example: openapi